kaifishr/Snake/README.md

 with $\circ$ and $\times$ representing the snake's body and food, respectively.

 Based on the observed state, the agent performs an **action**.
 This action causes the environment to transition to a new state.
+In the case of Snakes, the available actions is the set of possible movement directions ($\uparrow$,
+$\downarrow$, $\leftarrow$, $\rightarrow$).

-Available actions are the set of allowed moves.
-Following the action, the environment provides a **reward**.
-The reward is a scalar value, where higher values are better.
-The agent's action is based on a **policy**.
-A policy is a function that maps states (the current observation of the environment) to a probability distribution of the actions to be taken and can be modeled by a neural network whose parameters $\boldsymbol \theta$ are learned.
+The agent's actions are based on a **policy**, a function that maps states (the current observation of the environment) to a discrete probability distribution of possible actions.
+This function can be modeled by a neural network whose parameters $\boldsymbol \theta$ are learned.

 $$\textbf{action}= \text{policy}(\textbf{state}; \boldsymbol \theta)$$

+As an aside, it should be noted, that for a given state, the agent's best choice for an action depends only on the current state and may not depend on past states.
+Considering only the information provided by the current state for the next action is known as a [Markow decision process](https://en.wikipedia.org/wiki/Markov_decision_process).
+Aside end.

+The action is then followed by a **reward** provided by the environment.
+The reward is a scalar value (higher values are better).
 During the training, the agent interacts with the environment and the selected optimization method, adjusts the agent's policy in order to *maximize the expectation of future rewards*.

-It should be noted, that for a given state, the agent's best choice for an action depends only on the current state and may not depend on past states.
-Considering only the information provided by the current state for the next action is known as a [Markow decision process](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP).

 ### Snakes Environment